PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 (Students have priority in seating)

 1:15 pm – 2:00 pm	The Road to Your Dream: A Reflection of Last 4 Years, by Hongcheng Zhao

 2:00 pm – 2:45 pm	Discover Your Interests, Activities, and Career from Middle School to High School, by Shirley Ma

 2:45 pm – 3:00 pm	Accomplishments in 2016-2017 by Middle and High School Students in the Community

 ### Panel Discussion -- How and Why Parenting Matters

 (Parents only session)

+3:00 pm - 3:30 pm Panel Discussion

+3:30 pm - 4:00 pm Q & A

 ## Booth